-All graduate participants must complete the registration form online no later than June 18, 2014.
+Registration is now CLOSED for this years Graduation 2014 Ceremony.
 Last day to meet graduation requirements to attend this years ceremony is May 31, 2014.

 Share this special moment with family and friends by purchasing your guest tickets at TicketWeb or by calling 1-866-777-8932.
 Guest tickets are $18 each if purchased before May 15, 2014. $22 after May 15, 2014; children under 10 free.